hanfak/topics-to-learn/general-paradigms/programming-types/functional programming/README.md

 - Functional programming imposes discipline on mutating state.
 - A functional language makes all data immutable by default.
 - FP makes code understandable by minimizing moving parts (mutating state).
+- Prevents reassignment
+  - no garbage/temp variable -> less noise
+- Favours expressions and immutability
+- Less code, fewer moving parts, fewer bugs.
+Easier to trace what's going on.
+- Easier to parallelize.
+  - Since the code is not performing any explicit mutation, there's nothing to protect for thread-safety.

 ## Types